flyingcampdesign/flyingcamp.design/content/posts/articles/2022-06-16-diy-home-office-electronics-workspace/index.md

 I wanted to reduce the risk of an [electrostatic discharge (ESD)](https://en.wikipedia.org/wiki/Electrostatic_discharge) event damaging a board.
 This involved setting up an [“ESD Protected Area” (EPA)](https://scs-static-control-solutions.blog/2018/10/18/how-to-create-an-esd-protected-area-at-an-existing-workstation/) with a grounded anti-static worksurface mat and wrist strap.

 [ESD matting](https://www.antistat.co.uk/blog/2017/12/05/everything-need-know-esd-matting-probably/) is designed to drain any buildup of static charge from items placed on its surface.
 It can be made with either vinyl or rubber, or a combination of the two (known as "Homogenous").
 Vinyl mats are the most widely used because they are cost-effective, easy to cut to shape and provide excellent static dissipation.
 The vinyl matting comes in 2 or 3-layers, where the 3-layer has better electrical properties, but is more expensive.
-I'd recommend going with a 3-layer vinyl mat unless you need the high resistance to heat and chemicals of rubber mats.
+I'd recommend going with a 3-layer vinyl mat unless you need the high resistance to heat and/or chemicals provided by rubber mats.

 [ESD wrist straps](https://scs-static-control-solutions.blog/2017/11/30/an-introduction-to-wrist-straps/) are designed to provide a safe electrical connection between your skin and common workstation ground point.
-For safety, the wrist straps have a 1MΩ resistor which limits the current in case of an accidental contact with high voltages up to 250VAC.
+For safety, the wrist straps have an inline 1MΩ resistor which limits the current through your body in case of an accidental contact with high voltages up to 250VAC.
 They can come in a variety of band styles: [metal](https://store.unitedesd.com/WS_1037_Metal_Expansion_Plastic_Encapsulated_Wrist_p/ws-1037.htm), [cloth](https://store.unitedesd.com/WS_1020_Premium_ESD_Wrist_Strap_p/ws-1020.htm), or [gel](https://store.unitedesd.com/ESD_Gel_Wrist_Strap_and_Coil_Cord_p/w00404.htm).
-I find the cloth bands to be the most comfortable, but they are cheap enough that you could pick up one of each and decide what works best for you.
+I find the cloth bands to be the most comfortable, but they are cheap enough that you could probably pick up one of each and decide what works best for you.

-I ended up purchasing a [Bertech ESD Anti-Static Vinyl Mat Kit (3059-24x30BKT)](https://www.amazon.com/gp/product/B08722C28D) because it comes with the mat and the wrist strap as a kit, and it fits *PERFECTLY* in the 30" width of the IKEA shelf (no cutting required):
+I ended up purchasing a [Bertech ESD Anti-Static Vinyl Mat Kit (3059-24x30BKT)](https://www.amazon.com/gp/product/B08722C28D) because it comes with the mat and the wrist strap as a kit, and it fits *PERFECTLY* in the 30" wide opening of the IKEA shelf (no cutting of the ESD mat required):

 ![esd-mat-kit.jpg](images/esd-mat-kit.jpg "3059-24x30BKT")